WimDeMeester/Vela/README.md

   - A bluetooth to serial convertor for the Arduino.
   - Digital encoders
   - Temperature sensors
-  - Ventilators
+  - A fan to cool the primary mirror
   - Heaters
+  - Motors for the azimuth and altitude axis.

+The Android application will interface with DeepskyLog (http://www.deepskylog.org) to get a list with objects and to import the Observing Lists.
 Telescope Control is developed to work with my telescope and my settings.
-I can not guarantee that it will work on other setups.
+I hope to find some testers and developers who want to test the software on other setups.